codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Practitioner.md

 **Latency**
 For a real-time translation application on mobile devices, latency is a critical factor because the model has to provide translations with minimal delay to ensure a smooth user experience.

+---

+### Q108.
+You are working on developing an intelligent question-answering system for a company's internal knowledge base.
+The system must provide accurate and relevant answers to employees' queries by using the extensive information available in the knowledge base.
+Which business application of Retrieval Augmented Generation (RAG) would be the most suitable in this scenario?

+- Generating high-quality content, such as articles, reports, or summaries
+- Building intelligent question-answering systems grounded in company-specific knowledge
+- Expanding and enriching existing knowledge bases with new information
+- Training a large language model on the knowledge base

+**Building intelligent question-answering systems grounded in company-specific knowledge** RAG is an approach that combines retrieval from a knowledge base with natural language generation.
+This makes it well suited for building intelligent question-answering systems grounded in company-specific data, where answers must be accurate, relevant, and specific to the organization's content rather than relying on general training knowledge.

+---

+### Q109.
+You are working on a project that requires customizing a large language model for a specific domain, such as legal or medical.
+The model must be highly accurate and tailored to the domain-specific terminology and knowledge.
+Which approach would provide the best trade-off between cost and performance for this scenario?

+- In-context learning
+- Retrieval Augmented Generation (RAG)
+- Pre-training
+- Fine-tuning

+**Fine-tuning**
+Fine-tuning a pre-trained language model on domain-specific data is generally the most cost-effective approach for customizing the model to a specific domain while maintaining high performance.
+It uses the knowledge and capabilities of the pre-trained model and fine-tunes it on the target domain data, which is less computationally expensive than pre-training from scratch.

+---

+### Q110.
+You are developing a large-scale data processing pipeline that involves multiple steps, such as data ingestion, cleaning, transformation, and analysis.
+Each step requires different computational resources and dependencies.
+What would be the most important role of agents to ensure efficient and reliable completion of this multi-step task?

+- Reporting and logging
+- Task coordination
+- Scalability and concurrency
+- Integration and communications

+**Task coordination**
+Although other roles like reporting, scalability, and integration are important, task coordination is the most critical role of agents in this scenario to ensure the seamless implementation of the multi-step data processing pipeline.

+---